 Sanctuary Candle in St. Michael Chapel – $10 donation and Memorial is published in our Bulletin

 Cathedral Building Fund – all gifts help with the maintenance of church facilities and grounds

 Student Scholarship Fund – donations help our students whose families need tuition assistance

-Note: Notification of your gift will be mailed to the family.
+Note: You may request that notification of your gift be mailed to the student’s family.